 Ultrasound therapy for musculoskeletal disorders: a systematic review

-Three articles on PainSci cite van der Windt 1999: 1.
+Three pages on PainSci cite van der Windt 1999: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Does Ultrasound Therapy Work?
 3. Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.